tailwindlabs/tailwindcss-intellisense/packages/tailwindcss-intellisense/README.md

 "css.validate": false
 ```

-By default VS Code will not trigger completions when editing "string" content, for example within HTML attribute values.
-Updating the `editor.quickSuggestions` setting may improve your experience, particularly when editing Tailwind classes in HTML files:
+By default VS Code will not trigger completions when editing "string" content, for example within JSX attribute values.
+Updating the `editor.quickSuggestions` setting may improve your experience, particularly when editing Tailwind classes within JSX:

 ```
 "editor.quickSuggestions": {